-- Convert the glucose to triglycerides, package them into a VLDL, and send it out in the bloodstream for other tissues to use.
+Convert the glucose to triglycerides, package them into a VLDL particle, and send it out in the bloodstream for other tissues to use.

 VLDL stands for very-low-density lipoprotein.
 Your liver makes VLDL particles and releases them into your bloodstream.
 The VLDL particles mainly carry triglycerides to your tissues.
-VLDL is similar to LDL cholesterol, but LDL mainly carries cholesterol to your tissues instead of triglycerides
+VLDL is similar to LDL cholesterol, but LDL particles mainly carry cholesterol to your tissues instead of triglycerides

 When the VLDL particle containing the triglycerides gets into the blood, it can release the triglycerides at various target tissues:

 Trigs can be taken up by muscle and stored as intramuscular triglyceride for energy storage.

 Trigs can be taken up by muscle, broken down via a process called lipolysis, and used for current energy needs.

 Trigs can be taken up by the fat cells (adipose tissue) and stored in your adipose tissue for later use.

 Intramuscular triglyceride can be used by the muscle as an energy source via a process known as fat oxidation.
 This will become important later as we discuss the role of exercise and the importance of muscle mass.